dumbastro/fits-php/README.md

 ## Why

 Why not?
 But seriously, this doesn't make any sense, you should never use it in any circumstance whatsoever!
-The idea for this terrible endeavour came from [a video by Dylan O'Donnell](https://youtube.com).

 ## Usage